-This excerpted article, by Angil Tarach-Ritchey on the Alzheimer’s Reading Room, is very helpful for all those families trying to care for loved ones from a distance.
-She works in home health care and serves as a long distance caregiver, and a recent trip home to help her Mom through surgery sparked this article.
-See for full article.
-We have added some additional comments (in italics) from our experience working with a lot of families caring for aging parents long-distance.
+We were inspired to write this after reading an article by Angil Tarach-Ritchey on the Alzheimer’s Reading Room.
+It was a very helpful list for families trying to care for loved ones from a distance.
+The author works in home health care and serves as a long distance caregiver, and a trip home to help her Mom through surgery sparked this article.

-I am writing this article out of professional and personal experience.
-My mother lives out of state, so I know the worries associated with the helpless feeling you can get when you can’t be there to help.
-I have met dozens of families that have come home to visit their parent(s), only to be shocked by the condition they find them in.
+As with Angil’s article, we come at this out of professional and personal experience.
+Many of our team members have aging parents living out of state and know the associated worries and helpless feelings of not being there to help.
+We have met hundreds of families over the years who come to visit their parent(s) in Florida, only to be shocked by the condition they find them in.
 Many times parents are able to conceal their real needs in a phone call, that leaves you feeling like everything is going well, only to find out that all is not well.
 So what do you do when you are unable to be near your parents, and a move isn’t in the near future?

 Consider visiting them for at least a week, so you are able to assess the entire situation.
 Or, use a geriatric care manager to provide an assessment (or meet with one while in town to use them as an extension of yourself and share these duties so you can have some visiting time and benefit from their expertise).
 Below are 11 tips for getting the most out of a week visit.
 It may be an exhaustive week, but could save you from endless phone calls and trips to attend to your aging parents’ needs.